marcrow/LegitCTFVulnDocker/README.md

 Create a new project by copying the content of this repo.
 Edit the .env file.
-Retrieve your CTF server certificate from your LegitCTF instance inside the ansible>roles>ctf_client_install>files directory.
+Retrieve your CTF server certificate from your LegitCTF instance inside the myapp/certs directory.
 The fdile should be named cert.pem.
 Create the init.sql based on your needs.
 Create your web app inside the web directory.